Essential Solutions 5-MIN. READ

 ESSER

 Created by the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020, the ESSER I Fund provided $13 billion in emergency funding for Grades K–12 schools to address needs related to the coronavirus pandemic.
-Congress authorized $54 billion in a second round of ESSER monies, called ESSER II, in December 2020 and an additional $122 billion (ESSER III or ARP ESSER) as part of the American Rescue Plan (ARP) in March 2021.
-This formula funding is allocated to each state based on the state’s level of Title I, Part A funding.
-States must distribute 90 percent of their allocation to districts with Title I programs.
+Congress authorized $54 billion in a second round of ESSER monies, called ESSER II, in December 2020 and an additional $122 billion as part of the American Rescue Plan (ARP ESSER or ESSER III) in March 2021.
+ARP ESSER funds must be obligated by September 30, 2024.

 ARP ESSER